 There’s no such thing as a DSLR camera that’s as easy to use as an iPhone camera.
 There’s also no such thing as a DSLR quality camera phone.

-Smartphone Camera Sensor Size
+Camera Phone vs Digital Camera Sensor Size

 You might have a smartphone with a 48-megapixel sensor, but it measures less than 5 mm, (0.2 inches) wide.
 This means your 48 million pixels are only 0.8 microns.
 Tiny.
 In a DSLR or mirrorless camera with a 48-megapixel sensor, the pixel size is much larger.
-A ‘full frame’ sensor measures 36mm (1.41 inch) wide.
+A ‘full-frame’ sensor measures 36mm (1.41 inch) wide.
 Each pixel is bigger and more responsive to light.

 More pixels does generally mean more detail is captured.
 But often this becomes irrelevant.
 Most photos taken on iPhones end up on Facebook or Instagram.
 These platforms compress your photographs down to around 2 megapixels.
 So you’re throwing away 46 megapixels worth of information.